 When I first met erotica editor Rachel Kramer Bussel, I had already been inundated by mountains of misconceptions.
 I had been taught that all erotica was the same.
-I thought every story formulaic and assumed that within every story lived a couple, and they were usually straight, usually white, and usually young.
+I thought erotic stories were formulaic and assumed that within every story lived a couple, and they were usually straight, usually white, and usually young.
 They were also fit and healthy and rich, because who else was allowed to like sex?

 I assumed it was easy money and easy work.
 I guessed each story would be full of clichéd writing, and imagination would be left in a heap on the floor along with expensive, but generic, lingerie.
 I heard the voice of my first college creative writing teacher echoing, “Sex scenes are like car manuals; it’s all about what part goes where.”

 Since I first met Rachel on that summer afternoon in 2016, she’s not only taught me as much about good writing and the writer’s life as the writers I have known who have been to Yaddo, but she also showed me that erotica could be a democratic space that celebrates the diversity of desire.

 Rachel taught me that as writers, we must find a balance between art and the hustle.
 Writing erotica, like writing a poem or a short story or an essay, takes revision, voice, tone, and complexity.
 To make it interesting, it also has to find a new way of looking at the act, going beyond the male gaze or the conventional ending we all expect.